XR Interaction, Ergonomics, and Affordances

 Ergonomic constraints include sustained arm elevation and high-amplitude repetitive motion.

-Perceived affordances should match executable affordances.
+Perceived affordances should match executable ones in the Norman sense of affordances and signifiers.
 Mismatch increases adaptation cost and action uncertainty.

 A compact optimization objective: